hugo-sid/hugo-blog-awesome/README.md

 ## Configuration

 You can have a look at the `config.toml` file in the `exampleSite` directory for an example configuration.
-I recommend you to copy the `config.toml` file from the `exampleSite` directory to the root directory of your Hugo site.
-Then, you can edit the `config.toml` file to suit your needs.
+It is recommend that you to copy the `config.toml` file from the `exampleSite` directory to the root directory of your Hugo site.
+You can then edit the `config.toml` file to suit your needs.

+### Adding favicon

+I used [realfavicongenerator.net](https://realfavicongenerator.net/) to generate the favicons.
+You can place the resulting files in the `static\images\favicon` folder.
+That should get your favicon working.

+If you want to customize anything further, you can modify `layouts\partials\head.html`.

 ## Content